 Over the past many months, a lot of folks have been getting bored sitting at home, watching TV, or reading a book, because the dreaded virus has us avoiding other people.
 An advantage of watching television is that there are a lot of treasure hunting shows now.
 The Curse of Oak Island (one of my favorites!) is very popular.
 Also, any show depicting searching for sunken Spanish galleons off the coast of Florida attracts a lot of viewers.
 There have even been some episodes showing sunken Civil War gold in Lake Michigan, strongboxes full of loot buried by Butch Cassidy, and many more interesting shows.

-After acquiring your machine, you will need a few more items.
+After acquiring your machine, you will need few more metal detecting accessories.
 Some sort of digging tool is needed.
 This can be as simple as a flat bladed screwdriver or a garden trowel, but a long-bladed hunting knife or a digger designed specifically for treasure hunting is best.

 Another necessary item is something in which to put all of your found treasures.
 A simple nail apron, often free from your local hardware store will work, or a new pouch from your dealer which fits on your belt and has pockets (usually one zippered) to keep your good finds separate from the trash you uncover.